History Files Nav bar

 Important in the unification of Egypt.

 The Narmer Palette shows the pharaoh Narmer wielding the unified symbols of both Upper and Lower Egypt.
-Some theorise that Narmer and Menes are in fact the same person; others that Menes had inherited an already-unified kingdom from Narmer; while others suggest that Menes had complete a process of unification which Narmer had begun.
+Some theorise that Narmer and Menes are in fact the same person; others that Menes had inherited an already-unified kingdom from Narmer; while others suggest that Menes had completed a process of unification which Narmer had begun.
 The view that Narmer actually succeeded Menes seems to be an older one, and is used here.

 Aha / Hor-Aka